systemd/systemd/docs/JOURNAL_EXPORT_FORMATS.md

 ---
-title: Journal Export Format
+title: Journal Export Formats
 category: Interfaces
 layout: default
 SPDX-License-Identifier: LGPL-2.1-or-later
 ---

+# Journal Export Formats

-# Journal Export Format
+## Journal Export Format

 _Note that this document describes the binary serialization format of journals only, as used for transfer across the network.
 For interfacing with web technologies there's the Journal JSON Format, described below.